antonverburg/ha-pid_controller/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 This integration contains a PID regulator.
-The value for an output number entity will be calculated using the Proportional–Integral–Derivative algorithm (PID, See [wikipedia](https://en.wikipedia.org/wiki/PID_controller) ).
+The value for an output number entity will be calculated using the [Proportional–Integral–Derivative algorithm (PID)](https://en.wikipedia.org/wiki/PID_controller).

 The implementation of the PID controller contains bumpless operation, and is prevented against integral windup by clipping of the output value to the minimum and maximum of the corresponding output number entity.